artadini/project-earthquake/README.md

 The following project has been created to apply to the position of Data Engineer at the company Pleo.

 # Description
 The task is to create a data pipeline that extracts data from [USGS](https://earthquake.usgs.gov/fdsnws/event/1/) and places it in BigQuery.
-This data needs to be

-What your application does,
+> What your application does,
-Why you used the technologies you used,
+> Why you used the technologies you used,
-Some of the challenges you faced and features you hope to implement in the future.
+> Some of the challenges you faced and features you hope to implement in the future.

 Create a data pipeline that finds all recorded earthquakes within 500 km of each of the pleo.io offices for the year to date and store the data in a target data warehouse (BigQuery).
 [Follow this link](https://docs.google.com/document/d/1xJ-x-0p4zXMwFO3c76kQdt0kvUdWElFVmLnPqXpBJm8/edit) to find the task.